johnjdavisiv/rmba/README.md

 An elegant solution to this problem was described in a [2016 paper published by Parker et al. in PLOS ONE](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0168321).
 It uses linear mixed models to account for within-subject correlations, and on top of that, even accounts for variation across different conditions.

-Parker et al's linear mixed model approach to Bland-Altman analysisis easy to implement in R's `nlme` package.
+`rmba` is my attempt to make Parker et al.'s approach simple and easy to use, by providing a wrapper to the appropriate calls to R's `nlme` package.

 ## Worked example

 `rmba` works as follows: with `rmba.R` in your current R directory, use `source("rmba.R")` to add the function to your workspace.
 Below, we use data from Parker et al. to reproduce the results for comparing respiratory rate for one new device (`RRacc`) to the gold-standard device(`RRox`).

-The actual results can be found in Table 1 of the paper.
+Notice that (as would be the case for plotting, or for doing any kind of regression analysis) the data are in "long" format.

 ```
 library(tidyverse)